andreasalptun/scribbles/README.md

 # Snippets

-This is my collection of scripts, code snippets and other things I can't fit in my head..
+This is my collection of commands, scripts, code snippets and other things I can't fit in my head..